Velocidex/velociraptor/VQL-LSP-DESIGN.md

 Last updated: 2026-08-03

 > Status: diagnostics milestone complete.
-Hover/completion/artifact-store
+The whole-document parse-failure
+> problem is mitigated (truncate-and-retry, see Hurdles) and the artifact
-> are optional follow-ons; the artifact store is deferrable (see below).
+> registry is implemented (see Artifact store).
+Hover/completion/document
+> symbols remain as follow-on work.

 ## Goal